 The basic reference architecture of Figure 1-2 involves three categories of interfaces.
+These are being developed in phases.

-a) Category 1
+a.
+Phase 1

 Data Interfaces - These are the CMCI [DOCSIS4] and CMTS-NSI [DOCSIS3], corresponding respectively to the cable modem to customer-premise-equipment (CPE) interface (for example, between the customer's computer and the cable modem), and the cable modem termination system network side interface between the cable modem termination system and the data network.